Jiahuic/jiahuic.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a visiting assistant profeesor in the
+I am a visiting assistant professor in the
 <a href="https://math.msu.edu/">Department of Mathematics at Michigan State University, East Lansing</a>
 with my mentor <a href="https://users.math.msu.edu/users/weig/">Prof. Guo-Wei Wei</a>.
 <b>My interests lie in finding the boundary that keeps mathematical beauty while doing machine learning.</b>
-My researchs consists of mathematical studies, biology applications, and numerical algorithm developments.
+My studies consists of mathematical studies, biology applications, and numerical algorithm developments.
-I am interested in developing topolical and geometric data analysis methods for biology applications at molecular level, and the integration with machine learning and numerical partial differential equation (PDE).
+I am interested in developing topological and geometric data analysis methods for biology applications at molecular level, and the integration with machine learning and numerical partial differential equation (PDE).
 For biology, I am interested in problems of energy predictions of protein-protein interaction (PPI) and energy change predictions of PPI induced by mutations.
-One of its key applications is studying the SARS-CoV-2 Spike protein binding agains ACE2 and antibodies.
+One of its key applications is studying the SARS-CoV-2 Spike protein binding against ACE2 and antibodies.
 Therefore,
 the infectivity of SARS-CoV-2 virus and the efficacy of antibody therapies and vaccine can be analyzed.
-In addition, I am also intereted in fast computings of fast multipole methods (FMM), Treecode, parallel computing, and GPU accelerated computing.
+In addition, I am also interested in fast computing of fast multipole methods (FMM), Treecode, parallel computing, and GPU accelerated computing.

 Before the current position at Michigan State University,